jantimon/html-webpack-plugin/README.md

 You're free to contribute to this project by submitting [issues](https://github.com/jantimon/html-webpack-plugin/issues) and/or [pull requests](https://github.com/jantimon/html-webpack-plugin/pulls).
 This project is test-driven, so keep in mind that every change and new feature should be covered by tests.

-This project uses the [semistandard code style](https://github.com/Flet/semistandard).
+This project uses the [semindard code style](https://github.com/Flet/semistandard).

 <a href="https://github.com/jantimon/html-webpack-plugin/graphs/contributors"><img src="https://opencollective.com/html-webpack-plugin/contributors.svg?width=890&button=false" /></a>